-Allstar Strawberry is a perennial that is commonly grown for its edible qualities.
-It produces cherry red heart-shaped berries which are usually ready for picking from late spring to early summer.
+Kent Strawberry is a perennial that is commonly grown for its edible qualities.
+It produces large cherry red berries which are usually ready for picking from late spring to early summer.
 This variety is considered a 'June-bearing' type of strawberry, which means that it produces one big crop of fruit at the same time.
 The berries have a sweet taste and a firm texture.